When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation: Benchmark Construction

 \section{Benchmark Construction}

 To address the critical limitations of existing RAG evaluation frameworks, we present a novel benchmark to assess GraphRAG systems through comprehensive task hierarchies and structured knowledge integration.
 Specifically, our benchmark is constructed through six stages that systematically integrate domain-specific logical hierarchies and contextual dependencies to enable precise control over question difficulty.
-The example and related prompts are illustrated in Figures~\ref{fig:prompts1} and \ref{fig:prompts}.